Kashvi1666/my-python-training/README.md

     - without defining a function you can not use it
     - when a function returns an output we can store it in a variable

+## session 11: 7 mar 2021
+- caller function: buy_applejuice is a caller function, which calls the grind_anything function
+    - grind_anything is the called function

 ---
 # HOMEWORK:
 ```
 homework one: compute an exact age (y/m/d)

 homework two: create an airline ticket bill & boarding pass per passenger

+homework three: create a pseudocode for above
 ```